digital-fabric/papercraft/README.md

   create a separate cache entry.
 - `block`: inner HTML block

-Caches the markup in the given block, storing it in the Rubyoshka cache store.
+Caches the markup in the given block, storing it in the Papercraft cache store.
 If a cache entry for the given block is found, it will be used instead of invoking the block.
 If one or more variables given, those will be used to create a separate cache entry.